Film Review – If Beale Street Could Talk

 Even as I type out that last paragraph, it doesn’t really summarize what Jenkins is doing here.
 The themes behind Beale Street is so much bigger than a simple plot description can cover.
 We get flashes of what it means to grow up in this particular part of the world in its beauty and ugliness.
 While the connection between Tish and Fonny has resulted in the creation of life, that also brings a new set of problems.
 Tish’s parents (Colman Domingo, Regina King) embrace what has happened, whereas Fonny’s mother (Aunjanue Ellis) rejects it as a product of sin.
 There’s also the question of how the baby will be looked after financially, given that one parent is locked away.

 A bigger theme is the corruption of a justice system that is clearly geared against black people, particularly young black men.
 We all know the statistics of prison populations, and how that has continued to foster a negative stereotype of African-American males.
 It’s a justice system that seeks resolution above truth.
 Fonny’s arrest and imprisonment is based off of testimony that – in all likelihood – was gathered quickly and was probably coerced.
 Tish and her family has to cope with the mounting legal fees of Fonny’s case.
-To make money, Tish’s father sells stolen goods out of the back of his van, and her mother takes a major risk in trying to prove Fonny commit the accused crime by taking matters into her own hands.
+To make money, Tish’s father sells stolen goods out of the back of his van, and her mother takes a major risk in trying to prove Fonny did not commit the accused crime by taking matters into her own hands.
 Both of these could be viewed as unwise, even illegal acts, but they’re done out of empathy and desperation, because the family has little options left.

 It’s a sad reality that many prisoners who stand by their innocence are treated far worse than those that plead guilt.
 Throughout, Jenkins inserts a number of black and white photos of people in real life, many pictures depicting discrimination and police brutality.
 It adds a heavy dose of reality into the narrative, telling us that the story we’re seeing on screen may be make believe but the social implications are very much true to life.
 But that doesn’t make Jenkins film a dour, depressing experience.
 In fact, it’s quite the opposite.
 Seeing Tish, Fonny, and their families come together to tackle these problems as a collective whole was uplifting and inspiring.
 Love is used as a source of strength, allowing our characters to survive when things are at their most stressful.